santoshbaba1/aws-serverless-architecture/README.md

 # Assignment 1:
-## AWS Lambda Function Automation for EC2 Instance Start/Stop
+AWS Lambda Automation for EC2 Instance Start/Stop
-Project Overview
+📌 Project Overview

 This project demonstrates how to automatically start and stop Amazon EC2 instances based on tags using an AWS Lambda function written in Python with the Boto3 SDK.

 The automation helps organizations optimize cloud costs and simplify infrastructure management by automatically managing EC2 instance states based on predefined tags.

-Objective
+🎯 Objective

 Create a serverless automation system that: